 The OSUCCC – James team of experts – who are central Ohio’s only referral center for treating acute leukemia – analyzes the genetic composition of each individual’s leukemia to determine the best possible treatment, offering improved outcomes, faster responses and fewer side effects.

 The OSUCCC – James is a leader in offering some of the world’s most advanced, sophisticated treatments for leukemia patients.
-In fact, because of the expertise of internationally recognized subspecialists, clinical trial successes and targeted treatment plans, there is now a 93 percent cure rate for acute lymphoblastic leukemia (ALL).

-The OSUCCC – James experts determine treatment based not only on your age and overall health, but also on your individual, specific blood cell classification.
+The OSUCCC – James experts determine treatment based not only on your age and overall health but also on your individual, specific blood cell classification.
 They may recommend that your treatment be completed in phases.
 These include:

-The first treatment phase, is designed to destroy leukemia cells (called blasts) and put the cancer into remission.
+The first treatment phase is designed to destroy leukemia cells (called blasts) and put the cancer into remission.
 This treatment usually begins with chemotherapy.

 After the patient is in remission, a second phase of therapy begins.